ava-labs/avalanchego/scripts/ansible/README.md

 or an earlier version (e.g. `ansible 2.8.16`), then you need to install a supported version.

-To install a supportted version
+To install a supported version

 1. Create a Python Virtualenv
     ```